 11 things to see at Omaha Beach, Normandy

-If you’ve got a World War II-centric trip to Normandy planned and are looking for what to do at Omaha Beach, you’re in luck.
+If you’re planning a trip to Normandy and are looking for what to do at Omaha Beach, you’re in luck.
 Because of the pivotal role this beach played in the D-Day landings, you can find many places to visit here at which to learn more about its history.

 Check out this list of things to do at Omaha Beach that includes museums, memorials, battle sites, and more.

 While there’s a lot to see in the entire Omaha Beach sector, I recommend starting your visit at Omaha Beach itself.
 The five Normandy landing beaches remain greatly undeveloped so you won’t have a difficult time getting a sense of how they must’ve looked in 1944.